Joschiller/MediaManager/docs/styles/StyleGuide.md

 ## Icons

 > If any new icons are added to the application, their links must be documented in `Resources/license_en.html` and `Resources/license_de.html`.
+The table below serves as an overview for the style documentation outside the application itself.
 >
 > The hyperrefs of the links are kept as is, but the captions will be translated to either "icons created by" or "Icons erstellt von".